 Just spending fifteen minutes on reading this article will put you in the small percentage of people that have a basic understanding of this important subject.

 Before I continue with what I learned and how it can benefit you, a quick disclaimer.
 This article does not constitute financial or career advice, but is intended for educational purposes only.
+Design Baddie may receive compensation on qualifying purchases through affiliate links.

 Introduction to Web3: DYOR